Thor (Marvel Comics): 21st century

 To coincide with the Thor film, Marvel launched a number of new series starring the character in mid-2010.
 These included Thor: The Mighty Avenger by Roger Langridge and Chris Samnee, Thor: First Thunder by Bryan J. L. Glass and Tan Eng Huat, Thor: For Asgard by Robert Rodi and Simone Bianchi, and Iron Man/Thor by the writing duo of Dan Abnett and Andy Lanning.
 The limited series Thor: The Mighty Avenger was published across eight issues from 2010 to 2011, following Thor in his earlier years as a less serious, family friendly interpretation of the character.
 This series was written by Roger Langridge and illustrated by Chris Samnee, and was met with critical praise.
+It was followed by a new The Mighty Thor series in 2011, written by Matt Fraction and illustrated by Olivier Coipel.
+Thor also appeared in the "Fear Itself" event and was a main character of the Fear Itself miniseries in 2011.

 Jason Aaron was an influential writer for Thor in the 2010s.

 The next Thor series, Thor: God of Thunder, began publication in 2012 during the Marvel Now! relaunch.
 This run was written by Jason Aaron and illustrated by Esad Ribic.
 The first eleven issues followed Thor, accompanied by an elderly Thor from the future and a young Thor from the past, battling Gorr the God Butcher.
 In the 2010s, Marvel began substituting its main characters with a new diverse cast of characters.
 Thor was replaced by Jane Foster as part of this trend during the 2014 Original Sin story arc, and she became the main character in the Thor franchise.
 The original Thor was called The Odinson during this period, and he starred in a separate series, The Unworthy Thor, written by Aaron and illustrated by Olivier Coipel.
 Thor was relaunched with Marvel's Fresh Start branding, still written by Aaron, restoring The Odinson as Thor and leading up to "The War of the Realms" (2019).